moorepants/dissertation/_sources/davisbicycle.txt

      - x/y :math`<2` mg, z :math:`<3` mg (bias stability)
      - VN-100 (Analog Devices ADXL325)

-.. todo:: come up with some accuracies for some of the measurments

 The VN-100 was mounted to the rear frame with its factory X axis aligned with :math:`\hat{c}_1`, Y axis aligned with the :math:`-\hat{c}_3`, and Z axis aligned with :math:`\hat{c}_2` as described in Chapter :ref:`eom`.
-I made use of the VN-100's ability output it's measurements with respect to a different reference frame than the factory frame and aligned the X, Y and Z axes wlth the :math:`\hat{c}_1`, :math:`\hat{c}_2` and :math:`\hat{c}_3` axes, respectively.
+I made use of the VN-100's ability output it's measurements with respect to a different reference frame than the factory frame and aligned the X, Y and Z axes with the :math:`\hat{c}_1`, :math:`\hat{c}_2` and :math:`\hat{c}_3` axes, respectively.
-This pre-output rotation matrix was recorded in the metadata for each run.
+This pre-output rotation matrix was recorded in the meta data for each run.
 The steer rate gyro was attached such that its axis was aligned with :math:`\hat{e}_3`.

-The yaw, roll and pitch rates as defined in Chapter :ref:`eom` are computed from the measured body fixed rear frame rates :math:`omega_{x,y,z}`, the measured roll angle :math:`q_4` and the steer axis tilt :math:`\lambda`
+The yaw, roll and pitch rates as defined in Chapter :ref:`eom` are computed from the measured body fixed rear frame rates :math:`\omega_{x,y,z}`, the measured roll angle :math:`q_4` and the steer axis tilt :math:`\lambda`

 .. math::